-Automated unit testing helps in improving quality, decreasing costs and reducing time required for testing.
-However, all this is possible only with use of appropriate testing tool.
-Following are various parameters critical to selection of appropriate tool:
+Automated unit testing helps in improving quality, decreasing costs, and reducing the time required for testing.
+However, all this is possible only with the use of the appropriate testing tool.
+Following are various parameters critical to the selection of an appropriate tool:

 2. Minimum ownership and running costs.
-An open source tool which is free to access may be less efficient and have higher operating costs.
-On the other hand, a commercial tool available may require initial investment but due to its better features might make testing efficient and cost effective in the long run.
+An open-source tool that is free to access may be less efficient and have higher operating costs.
+On the other hand, a commercial tool available may require an initial investment but its better features might make testing efficient and cost-effective in the long run.